alissatroiano/Dash/README.md

 - Log In - Allows users to login to their Dash account, by inputting the correct user and password keys.

-- Create Recipe - Permits users to share original content to the Dash community, by granting them write access to the database and having them fill out a form.
+- Create Recipe - Allows **existing** users to share original content with the Dash community, by granting them write access to the database and having them fill out a form.

 - Edit Recipe - Allows users to edit any recipe, by including a functional, 'Edit' button with each recipe.